opentelekomcloud-docs/cloud-create/umn/source/index.rst

 .. attention::

-  **v2.19 released:** GitOps-driven app deployment, powered by Argo CD.
+  **v2.19 released:** Argo CD template - Instant App Deployment Made Simple.
 Read more: the :ref:`argocd`.

 1. Overview
 ===========

-Cloud Create is a **free-to-use** Cloud Management Platform that lets you build and deploy apps in minutes using **premade templates**.
+Cloud Create is a free-to-use **visual cloud management platform** that helps you **reduce cloud engineering footprint**, **accelerate time-to-market**, and deploy everything **from infrastructure to applications** in just one click.

-Whether you're working on **Open Telekom Cloud** or **Swiss Open Telekom Cloud**, Cloud Create empowers you to go from idea to running infrastructure with speed and simplicity.
+Unlike traditional cloud platforms that require deep infrastructure knowledge and manual setup, Cloud Create offers a **visual designer with a growing premade templates** that enables users to deploy complex environments - such as Kubernetes, OpenShift, and Argo CD in minutes.
+Whether you're working on **Open Telekom Cloud** or **Swiss Open Telekom Cloud**, Cloud Create empowers you to go from idea to running applications with speed and simplicity.

 .. figure:: /_static/images/features/overview1.png
-  :width: 700
+  :width: 1000

   Figure 1.
 Overview

+(*) upcoming: Rancher, Kubeflow.

 2. From Idea to Cloud in Just Four Steps
 ========================================